mournfully/golang-experiments/exercise-3-cyoa/README.md

     - [Parsing JSON files With Golang | TutorialEdge.net](https://tutorialedge.net/golang/parsing-json-with-golang/)

 - Part 2 (Advanced)
-  - [ ] Support cli, where stories are printed out to the terminal and options are picked via typing in numbers `Press 1 to venture ...`.
+  - [ ] Support `cli`, where stories are printed out to the terminal and options are picked via typing in numbers `Press 1 to venture ...`.

 - Part 3 (Bonus)
   - [ ] Consider how you would alter your program in order to support stories starting form a story-defined arc.
-That is, what if all stories didn't start on an arc named intro?
+That is, what if all stories didn't start on an arc named `intro`?
 How would you redesign your program or restructure the JSON?
 This bonus exercises is meant to be as much of a thought exercise as an actual coding one.